revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/DesignPatterns.md

 <blockquote>

 - Design principles are those principles that are followed while designing software systems for any platform by making use of any programming language.
 SOLID principles are the design principles that we follow as guidelines to develop robust, extensible, and scalable software systems.
 These apply to all aspects of programming.
 - Design Patterns are reusable template solutions for commonly occurring problems that can be customized as per the problem requirements.
 These are well-implemented solutions that are tested properly and safe to use.
-Factory Design Patterns, Singleton patterns, and Strategy patterns are a few the examples of design patterns
+Factory Design Patterns, Singleton patterns, and Strategy patterns are a few examples of design patterns

 </blockquote>